charlieschwabacher/gestalt/notes.md

     Leaning no for simplicity
   - Could be cool to define named functions that transform values from the database, allow you to attach them / chain them to fields as directives

-Scaffolds?
-  - `gestalt create project` generate a new project?
-  - how much is generated as part of scaffold vs is internal to the library
-  - do we want anything beyond that - types or mutations, etc..?
-  - do we want scaffolds to include other libraries beyond express, react, relay?

 Extended IDL Syntax?
   It would be nice if you could write relationships as: